Space launch: Energy

 In practice, a higher energy than this is needed to be expended due to losses such as airdrag, propulsive efficiency, cycle efficiency of engines that are employed and gravity drag.

-In the past fifty years spaceflight has usually meant remaining in space for a period of time, rather than going up and immediately falling back to earth.
-This entails orbit, which is mostly a matter of velocity, not altitude, although that does not mean air friction and relevant altitudes in relation to that and orbit don't have to be taken into account.
-At much, much higher altitudes than many orbital ones maintained by satellites, altitude begins to become a larger and larger factor and speed a lesser one.
-At lower altitudes, due to the high speed required to remain in orbit, air friction is a very important consideration affecting satellites, much more than in the popular image of space.
+In the past fifty years, spaceflight has usually meant remaining in space for a period of time, rather than going up and immediately falling back to earth.
+This entails orbit, which is mostly a matter of velocity, not altitude, although that does not mean air friction and relevant altitudes in relation to that, and orbit, do not need to be considered.
+At much higher altitudes than many orbital ones maintained by satellites, altitude begins to become a larger factor and speed a lesser one.
+At lower altitudes, due to the high speed required to remain in orbit, air friction is an important consideration affecting satellites, much more than in the popular image of space.
 At even lower altitudes, balloons, with no forward velocity, can serve many of the roles satellites play.

 G-forces

-Many cargos, particularly humans have a limiting g-force that they can survive.
-For humans this is about 3-6 g.
+Many cargos, particularly humans, have a limiting g-force that they can survive.
+For humans this is about 3–6 g.
 Some launchers such as gun launchers would give accelerations in the hundred or thousands of g and thus are completely unsuitable.